m1k1o/neko/README.md

 - Now when user gets kicked, he won't join as a ghost user again but will be logged out.
 - **iOS compatibility!** Fixed really strange CSS bug, which prevented iOS from loading the video.
 - Proper disconnect only once with unsubscribing events.
 When webrtc fails, user won't be logged in without username again.
+- Upgraded and fixed emojis to a new major version.
+- Fixed bad `keymap -> keysym` translation to respect active modifiers (#45, with @mbattista).
+- Respecting `NEKO_DEBUG` env variable.
+- Fullscreen support for iOS devices.
+- Added `chrome-sandbox` to fix weird bug when chromium didn't start.

 ### Misc
 - Custom docker workflow.